 REmd Editor: Change the paragraph below of this subclause as follows (#CID 4269):

 An NDP probing procedure is used to reduce the energy consumption during the scanning procedure.
-Upon receipt of the MLME-SCAN.request primitive with ActiveScanType parameter indicating an NDP, a STA for which dot11NDPProbingActivated is true shall transmit an NDP Probe Request frame that has either a compressed SSID or an access network option.
+Upon receipt of the MLME-SCAN.request primitive with ActiveScanType parameter indicating an NDP, a STA for which dot11NDPProbingActivated is true shall transmit an NDP Probe Request frame, instead of a Probe Request frame, that has either a compressed SSID or an access network option.
 The NDP probing procedure is allowed when an S1G STA knows the operating frequency bands and regulatory domains.
-A non-S1G STA shall not transmit an NDP Probe Request frame.
+A non-S1G STA shall not transmit an NDP Probe Request frame.(#4269)

 ….